“Take the first step in faith. You don’t have to see the whole staircase, just take the first step.” (Martin Luther King)

 The work of Shakespeare never ceases to amaze and inspire and it strikes at the heart of what it is to be human – vulnerable, dangerous, and yet so capable of creating beauty.

 Since 2015 we have been working with Bell Shakespeare to support the Writers Fellowship.
 This project provides a mid-career Writing Fellow with two days a week of employment with the Company for up to two years, giving them the time to focus wholly on their writing and benefit from desk-space and the practical resources offered within a major performing arts organisation.
 It also creates a mentoring environment as successive Fellows come on board over time.

 In other words, it gives them the space to imagine.

-Our first Bell Shakespeare Writing Fellow is Kate Mulvany (2015 – 2016) an award-winning actor, playwright, dramaturg, screenwriter and writing mentor, who has previously appeared in Bell Shakespeare productions of Tartuffe, Macbeth and Julius Caesar.
+Our first Bell Shakespeare Writing Fellow was Kate Mulvany (2015 – 2016) an award-winning actor, playwright, dramaturg, screenwriter and writing mentor, who has previously appeared in Bell Shakespeare productions of Tartuffe, Macbeth and Julius Caesar.
 Her plays include Masquerade, Medea and The Seed.
 Kate has also recently won the Sydney Theatre Company’s Patrick White Award and appeared in her adaption of Jasper Jones at Belvoir Street.
 Kate has written a lovely piece about her experience with Bell.

-Our second Bell Shakespeare Writing Fellow is Jada Alberts (2016 – 2017) a young writer who won the Balnaves Indigenous Playwright Award at Belvoir.
+Our second Bell Shakespeare Writing Fellow was Jada Alberts (2016 – 2017) a young writer who won the Balnaves Indigenous Playwright Award at Belvoir.
 Jada is an accomplished musician and painter of contemporary indigenous art.